atweiden/dotfiles/README.md

 Usage
 -----

-Log in and run `startx` to launch OpenBox.
+Log in and run `startx` to launch Openbox.

 **Keybindings**